#283) Ghostbusters (1984)

 But Does It Really?: Readers, it’s time you learned the truth: I like but don’t love “Ghostbusters”.
 It’s funny – at times even hilarious – and I am 100% behind its NFR inclusion, but overall the movie just doesn’t click for me.
 Dan Aykroyd wrote an overcomplicated ghost movie that Harold Ramis had to drastically edit, and Bill Murray was given free rein to Bill Murray all over it.
 In fact, I’ll argue that the movie wouldn’t work without Murray as the audience surrogate.
 I can hear your cries of heresy already, so I’ll conclude by saying that “Ghostbusters” is a good movie and deserving of preservation, it’s just not a personal favorite.
 See, internet?
 Sometimes other people don’t like the same movies you do, and that’s okay.

-Everybody Gets One: Dan Aykroyd, Rick Moranis, songwriter Ray Parker Jr., Casey (and Jean) Kasem, Larry King, and adult film star/concerned extra Ron Jeremy.
+Everybody Gets One: Dan Aykroyd, Rick Moranis, songwriter Ray Parker Jr., Casey (and Jean) Kasem, and #MyTwoCents author Larry King.

 Wow, That’s Dated: The non-Elmer Bernstein parts of the soundtrack are very ‘80s.
 Plus, this is a movie that showed just how far visual effects could go without computers.
 Matte paintings, stop motion, this movie throws in everything.